-In the first instance, it is worth checking whether your university/college allocates funds for students to attend conferences.
+In the first instance, it is worth checking whether your university, college, or funding body allocates funds for students to attend conferences.
 In some cases, access to these funds is contingent upon some form of participation at the conference, such as presenting in our postgraduate poster competition.
 Please click on the names of the organisations listed below for more information.

 Grants of between £50 and £750 are intended primarily to contribute towards travel costs to assist early career researchers in attending conferences relevant to their research, where the applicant has been asked to give a paper or presentation.